schadenfreude2030/iannwtf-project/README.md

 [previous_game_state, current_game_state]
 ```

-A game state is described as the coordinates of the bird and the so called "first column"
+A game state is described as a concatenation of coordinates of the bird and of
-which is nearest column to the bird.
+the so called "first column".
+This "first column" consists of two columns: One columns is placed on top of the
+other one (down).
+Between these two columns there is a space in between.
-Both the bird and the column are rectangles.
+Both the bird and these columns are rectangles.
-Note that, in order to represent a rectangle there are four points aka coordinates
+Note that, in order to represent a rectangle there are four coordinates
 necessary: `x0, y0, x1, y1`

 ```python